Nexmo/station/_api/media.md

 [PUT] `https://api.nexmo.com/v3/media/{media_id}/info`

 You can update a number of components of the media item's metadata.
 To do this, PUT a JSON object (with `Content-Type` of `application/json`) to the same URL as used to [retrieve data about it](#get-media-file-metadata) with the relevant keys.

+If the file is associated with an application, you must authenticate using a JSON Web Token signed using that application's private key.
+If the file is not associated with an application, you must authenticate using your API key and secret.

 ### Parameters